Video Monetization

 On the other hand, if you’re looking for a solution that’s:

 …then you can lease an app from an OTT service provider like Uscreen who takes care of all of the details.
-Uscreen allows you to easily launch a wide range of branded membership apps as part of a package, like Roku, Apple TV, Apple Watch Fitness, iOS, Android, and more.
+Uscreen allows you to easily launch a wide range of branded membership apps as part of a package, like Roku, Apple TV, Apple Watch Fitness, iOS, Android, Fire TV and more.

 Image showing Studio Bloom's website with a deal for their membership app.